Sh'Nia Gordon

-Sh'Nia Demetrice Gordon (born April 9, 1997) is an American professional soccer player who plays as a forward for French club Le Havre of the Division 1 Féminine.
+Sh'Nia Demetrice Gordon (born April 9, 1997) is an American professional soccer player who plays as a forward for Ft.
+Lauderdale United of the USL Super League.

 Youth career

 Gordon played for Elite Clubs National League teams D'Feeters of Dallas, Texas, and Gwinnett SA of Gwinnett County, Georgia.
 She was ranked 52nd in the 2015 Girls IMG Academy 150 player rankings, fifth among forwards in the Texas region, and 22nd among forwards nationally.
 Gordon also played high school soccer for Richmond Hill High School, where she scored a school-record 59 goals as a senior, and scored 34 goals in 13 matches as a junior.

-Collegiate career
+College career

 Gordon appeared in 95 matches for the West Virginia Mountaineers women's soccer team, starting in all of them, and scored 25 goals and 15 assists.
 As a sophomore in 2016, Gordon was named to the NCAA College Cup All-Tournament Team and Big 12 All-Tournament Team.